ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 ## Pull request template

-The following template is automatically provided on the raising of a pull request against mbed-os.
-The details required will depend on the type of pull request being raised.
-See below for a more detailed explanation of the requirements.
+The following template is automatically provided when you raise a pull request against `mbed-os`.
+The details required depend on the type of pull request you create:

     ### Description (*required*)